biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 ```markdown
 python3 PVDP/Scripts/PVDP.py -seq1 <file location>
 ```
-if python launches using the command py or python, type:
+If python3 is not recognized use the command py or python, type:

 ```markdown
 py PVDP/Scripts/PVDP.py -seq1 <file location>
 ```

 or

 ```markdown
 python PVDP/Scripts/PVDP.py -seq1 <file location>
 ```
-instead

 To run the dataset testData_SPhureja_1.fastq.gz, move to the PVDP_dir and type the following:
 ```markdown
 python3 PVDP/Scripts/PVDP.py -seq1 Datasets/testData_SPhureja_1.fastq.gz
 ```
-When run correctly, you will find a file within the Datasets folder contaning a summary of results in a newly created folder with the name Results_testData_SPhureja_1
+When run correctly, you will find a file within the Datasets folder contaning a summary of results in a newly created folder with the name Results_testData_SPhureja_1.

 During execution you should an output similar to this:

 ```markdown